The pass

 statement performs no action and does not affect the program's execution flow. -

-It is temporarily used during the code drafting phase to define a structure.
+It is often used during the drafting phase to define a code block that will be filled in later.

 -